18F/federalist-content-guide/pages/best-practices-for-writing-about-your-research.md

 ---
 permalink: /writing-what-we-do/
 layout: default
-title: Best Practices for Writing About Your Research
+title: Best practices for writing about your research
 ---

 Writing about your research for a lay audience can be challenging.
 It helps to break your research down into the following questions: